Alaska Drunk Driving Attorney - Anchorage DWI Defense Lawyers

 First, if the driver does nothing, his/her license or privilege to drive in Alaska will be revoked, even if the driver is able to beat the DWI or refusal charges in the criminal case.
 There may be grounds for defeating the revocation at the Administrative Review/Hearing, depending on the facts of your case.

-Second, the Administrative Review/Hearing offers your lawyer the opportunity to cross-examine the officers involved in your arrest and investigation, so that important issues can be reviewed before the criminal DWI case is resolved.
-The sworn testimony of the officers is recorded, and can be very important in helping to resolve or win the criminal DWI case.
+Second, the Administrative Review/Hearing offers your lawyer the opportunity to cross-examine the officers involved in your arrest and investigation, so that important issues can be reviewed before the criminal DUI case is resolved.
+The sworn testimony of the officers is recorded, and can be very important in helping to resolve or win the criminal DUI case.
 This also provides an important way to impeach the officer if he attempts to testify in a different fashion later on at trial in the criminal case.
 Further, this will give you and your attorney the opportunity to hear the officer's testimony under oath, and obtain a better understanding of their observations and the extent of the evidence that they have against you.

 Finally, if you request an Administrative Review/Hearing within 7 days, you will be granted temporary driving privileges by the DMV at least until the date of your Administrative Review/Hearing.
-Usually, the Administrative Hearing is scheduled within approximately 1 month after you request the hearing, although the hearing may be continued for a longer time after your attorney enters his/her appearance on your behalf.
+Usually, the Administrative Hearing is scheduled within approximately 6 weeks after you request the hearing, although the hearing may be continued for a longer time after your attorney enters his/her appearance on your behalf.

 Always keep copies of all documents that you submit to the DMV and always keep your postage receipt so that you can show it was timely sent.